Angel Haze: Early life

 Wilson was born in Detroit, Michigan, to a military family.
 Their father, who died from a gunshot wound before their birth, was African American and their mother is of Cherokee descent.
 They have said they have Blackfoot and Creole ancestry, but that their mother did not raise them "to be anything—not black, not native, not Creole, not anything...we didn’t have any regard for any of that shit".
-She said that Black and Native children at school regarded them as not "black enough" and not "native enough".
+They said that Black and Native children at school regarded them as not "black enough" and not "native enough".
 When Wilson was a young child, their mother met a preacher in the Greater Apostolic Faith and the two moved into his home with his wife and children, into what Wilson describes as a cult.
 Growing up in the church, Wilson witnessed domestic violence and manipulation at a very young age.
 As a child, they were sexually abused by a man close to the family.
 Wilson also recalls being told that they would die spontaneously if they did not behave correctly.
 In an interview with The Guardian, Wilson stated: "We all lived in the same community, within 10 minutes of each other.
 You weren't allowed to talk to anyone outside of that, you weren't allowed to wear jewelry, listen to music, to eat certain things, to date people … you weren't allowed to do pretty much anything."

 After a pastor threatened Wilson's mother, the family left the church, moving to Brooklyn, New York, when they were 15 years old.
 The pastor told Haze's family that God was going to kill them, and they lived in fear for years afterward.
 Wilson's family moved around frequently, mainly due to their mother running away from the church.
 At one point the family was living in a shelter and Wilson was teased at school for it.
 They were also mocked for their clothes and had difficulties making friends and connections due to moving around.
 They switched between homeschool and public school for many years and finished high school a year early.

 Wilson began writing as a form of therapy and expressed an interest in creative writing, poetry and journalism.
 Their first poem was published at the age of 13 after winning a school competition.
 As a child, Wilson took creative writing lessons and wanted to be a songwriter or gospel artist.
 Eventually, they began making YouTube videos and freestyle rapping at the age of 18.
 Wilson began distributing music on the Internet through sites such as Tumblr, where a fan base began to form.